 We're a little different in a good way!

 ~Our stretch of river is incredibly scenic wildlife viewing is a weekly occurrence

-1. Who Can Row
+1. Who Can Row?

 Participation in Salem Rowing Club activities requires signing the US Rowing waiver online, being in good physical health, and passing a swim test before you may begin participation.
 Participants will be asked to pass a fitness test.
 It consists of rowing 1,000 meters in less than 6 minutes, before beginning learn to row lessons.
 Experienced rowers should be significantly faster than that.

 Rowing is a total body and low-impact workout.
-Rowing is both aerobic and anaerobic, meaning it improves the cardiovascular system and also builds muscle strength.
+It is both aerobic and anaerobic, meaning it improves the cardiovascular system and also builds muscle strength.
 Most of a crews' power comes from the leg muscles as they push off the footstretchers and the upper body muscles build on that strength and send it through the oars for each stroke.

 The Salem Rowing Club has a small fleet of rowing shells club members may use.
 We currently row in fours, doubles and singles, but look to row an eight as our club expands.
 We have some ergs/indoor rowing machines club members may use.

 Crew is a team sport.
 Boats are successful when everyone rows as one.
 Together you learn and improve power application and bladework.
-Crewmates will encourage each other in their goals whether it be row recreationally, stay fit, or race competitively.
+Crewmates encourage each other in their goals whether it be row recreationally, stay fit, or race competitively.
 It is fun to practice and race with this great group of people.

 SAFETY of the crew and equipment is the most important responsibility for all members of the SRC.
 The Willamette River is always dangerous regardless of river level.
 At times there will be snags, shallow areas, other watercraft, and low visibility.
 If a member feels unsafe they must let the others know and the crew will work together to avoid any dangers.
 Novice rowers may not go out on the water without an experienced rower.